Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Dallas Cowboys vs. Denver Broncos NFL Week 9 matchup on November 7, 2021.

-The Dallas Cowboys (6-1) are favored by 9.5 points as they try to keep their six-game winning streak alive in a matchup against the Denver Broncos (4-4) on Sunday, November 7, 2021 at AT&T Stadium.
-A 49.5-point over/under is set for the contest.
+The Dallas Cowboys (6-1) are 9.5-point favorites as they aim to extend their six-game winning streak in a matchup with the Denver Broncos (4-4) on Sunday, November 7, 2021 at AT&T Stadium.
+The game's point total is set at 49.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .